JackPotat0/jackpotat0.github.io/docs/game.md

 Story/Plot: The main plot itself is actually just fine.
 It manages to convey its theme but nothing groundbreaking.
 It excels at character centric arcs which takes up most of the game.
 This game captures the feeling of living a (not so) simple student life in a small town and just hanging out with friends.
 The Golden addition is nice just for more team bonding moments but the new plotline is really forgettable and adds nothing to the already complete story.

 Characters: My favourite Persona cast.
 The cast is very endearing and full of personality.
 The team may be cliched but never one dimensional, although much are hidden in their social links, some of the SLs are still and will be the top SLs in the series (Kanji, Naoto, Yosuke).
-The other NPC social links are generally decent, but not a lot of them stand out amongst others (Good ones: Nanako, Dojima, Ai Ebihara, Kou, Death gandma, Naoki).
-Marie is just a bad character, the writers clearly have no clue how to write a tsundere yet tries to make it work.
+The other NPC social links are generally decent, but not a lot of them stand out amongst others (Nanako, Dojima, Ai Ebihara, Kou, Death grandma, Naoki).
+Marie is a character with some interesting concepts but awfully executed.
 I just hate how she is shoehorned into the story and forced to be important just for no good reason.

 Gameplay: Standard SMT-lite gameplay.
 Dungeon crawling is a bit better than P3 but still a tedious experience overall.
 There are quite a few QoLs that just helps the overall experience.